moorepants/eme150a/content/pages/lectures/notes-01.rst

    Design factors help account for uncertainity.
 The design factor is the desired value and the factor of the safety is the actual value.

-Questions?

 9:05
 ====

+Stochastic failure criteria and reliability

 Goals
 -----
 - Understand that uncertainty is more realistically modeled by statisical models.
 - Be able to compute Gaussian probablities using a transform table.

-Stochastic failure criteria and reliability

 9:15
 ====